 Place the dough on a parchment-lined baking sheet.

-The sour cream spread on the rolled dough and add to taste salt and pepper.
+The sour cream is spread on the rolled dough and added to taste salt and pepper.

 Bake the pumpkin tarte flambée for 18 minutes.